 Jeremy is your host and responsible for all the fresh meals prepared on site.
 He is a professional equine photographer and will accompany you during the different cultural visits.

 The meals are home cooked from regional fresh produce wtih regional dishes featured.
 There is one dinner out at a gourmet restaurant and one lunch out at a specialist cheese maker in Rocamadour.
+Vegetarian and Vegan diets can be catered for with advance notice.
+Please advise when booking.

 The accommodation is in an historic building recently restored.
-The ground floor features original paving made of Causse stones,a traditional fireplace (Cantou) and a lounge area leading directly onto a shaded terrace, the private garden and a large swimming pool with wooden deck.
+The ground floor features original paving made of Causse stones, a traditional fireplace (Cantou) and a lounge area leading directly onto a shaded terrace, the private garden and a large swimming pool with wooden deck.

-Vegetarian or other dietary requirements can be accommodated with advanced notice.
-Please contact Unicorn Trails with requests.
+Vegetarian or other dietary requirements within reason can be accommodated with advance notice.
+Please contact Unicorn Trails with requests before booking.

 Please note that it is your responsibility to ensure you have the correct documentation in place for your trip.